istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     --from-file=cert=helloworld-v1.example.com/3_application/certs/helloworld-v1.example.com.cert.pem
     {{< /text >}}

-1. Define a Gateway with two server sections for port 443, and specify `credentialName` to be `httpbin-credential` and `helloworld-credential` respectively.
-TLS mode should be specified as SIMPLE. `serverCertificate` and `privateKey` should not be empty.
+1. Define a gateway with two server sections for port 443.
+Set the value of `credentialName` on each port to `httpbin-credential` and `helloworld-credential` respectively.
+Set TLS mode to `SIMPLE`. `serverCertificate` and `privateKey` should not be empty.

     {{< text bash >}}